kiteflo/Android_ActivityCommunication/README.md

 ## Conclusion

 Passing data between activities is pretty simple.
-Using the recommended Android way we can ensure that the activity is 100%ly closed using finisehd method, of course when heading for a stateful solution other patterns might be applied.
+Using the recommended Android way we can ensure that the activity is 100%ly closed using finisehd method, of course when heading for a stateful solution other patterns might need to be applied.
 Maybe I'm gonna extend this example next couple of days in order to handle a stateful Activity launch/resume - stay tuned!